UUSGBC NCR COMMUNITY LEADER AWARDS

 Q: Can I nominate a project that is WELL Health-Safety Rated for the Innovative Project, Health and Wellness in the Built Environment Award?

 A: No. The award description states that projects "must be certified under the LEED or WELL rating systems or utilizing Arc Re-entry to apply in this category."
 A WELL Heath-Safety rating is not the same as being WELL certified and does not qualify.

 Q: Is it true that only LEED Platinum projects have a chance of winning an award?

 A: No, it is not true that only LEED Platinum projects win.
-Check out our past award winners to see the diversity of projects that have won (select "Awards" from the menu at the top of this page, and the drop-down will have links to winners Maryland, NCR, and Virginia).
+Check out our past award winners to see the diversity of projects that have won.

 Q: How many applications do you typically get for the project awards in each category?

 A: The number of applications we get in a particular category can vary from year to year.
-Often, it depends on how many projects were certified in that category, and then on how many of those projects that were certified decide to apply.
+Often, it depends on how many projects were certified in that category during the qualifying period, and then on how many of those projects that were certified decide to apply.

 Still have questions?
 Contact us.